SandyDevOpsStuffs/Carshowroom_frontend/README.md

 3. **Push**: Pushes the Docker image to Docker Hub.
 4. **Deploy**: Deploys the application to the Kubernetes cluster using Argo CD.

-## Deployment on Kubernetes
+## Deployment on Kubernetes and Additional Information
-For detailed steps on deploying the application using Argo CD, read my blog [here](https://sujith08.hashnode.dev/end-to-end-cicd-project-using-jenkins-and-argocd).

-## Additional Information
 For more details about the project and the CI/CD pipeline, please read my blog [here](https://sujith08.hashnode.dev/end-to-end-cicd-project-using-jenkins-and-argocd).